 - not using vaginal douches – they disturb the natural protective acidity in your vagina

-If you're diagnosed with an STI, it's important to contact your previous partners who may be at risk.
-This is to prevent them from spreading the infection to others.
+If you're diagnosed with an STI, it's important to contact your previous partners who may have it.
+This can prevent them from spreading the infection to others.
 Sexual health clinics can send anonymous notifications on your behalf if you're willing to provide details.

-There are steps you can take to help ease your symptoms while you're having treatment.
-These include wearing the right clothes and underwear, not using perfumed bath and shower products and taking painkillers.
+Things you can do to help ease your symptoms while you're having treatment include wearing loose-fitting clothes and underwear and taking painkillers.
+Also, don’t use perfumed bath and shower products.